 '''

-This shows continuation of a statement describing a resistor Rexample + n3 \ n4 \ R=30
+This shows continuation of a statement describing a

+resistor

+Rexample

++ n3 n4 R=30

 '''

-To continue a statement with extended length across a line-termination sequence, an argument may be split using a double backslash (\\) sequence.
-Leading whitespace shall not be included before the double backslash sequence.
-A quoted string (such as an expression) may be continued across a line-termination sequence using a double backslash sequence with or without leading whitespace.
+To continue a statement, including a quoted string, with extended length across two lines, an argument may be split using a double backslash ( \\ ) sequence.
+Note that any whitespace preceding the double backslash will be concatenated with the line immediately following it.
 Here are examples of string and argument continuation.

 '''

 string continuation

 R6 4 0 R='res1-\\

+'''

+'''

 res2'

 R5 4 0 R='res1- \\

 res2'

 argument continuation

 R4 node1 no\\

 de2 R= 'res1-res2'

 '''

-Note that whitespace leading the continued input will be interpreted as a delimiter.
+Note that whitespace leading the continued input will be interpreted as a delimiter, if the input is not a quoted string.
 In the example above, whitespace before the string de2 will cause an error, as R4 will appear to have three nodes.